InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Methodology

-Building on VectorMapNet \citep{liu2022vectormapnet} and MapTR \citep{liao2022maptr}, our proposed InsightMapper is an end-to-end trainable network for online vectorized HD map detection.
-Unlike MapTR, which treats queries as independently distributed, InsightMapper utilizes inner-instance information to fuse object queries and aggregate intermediate features in deformable transformer decoder layers.
-Otherwise, adjacent vertices may make independent position regression results, leading to zigzag or even incorrect instances.
-With the assistance of inner-instance information, the model can better optimize and refine the positions of points within an instance, significantly enhancing the final performance.
+Different from past works, which treat queries as independently distributed, InsMapper utilizes inner-instance information to fuse object queries and aggregate intermediate features in deformable transformer decoder layers.
+Otherwise, adjacent vertices may produce independent position regression results, leading to zigzag or even incorrect instances.
+With the assistance of inner-instance information, the model can better initialize queries for detection and refine the positions of detected points within an instance, significantly enhancing the final performance, as demonstrated in the experiments section.

-To better leverage inner-instance information and further enhance the final detection performance, we apply three main designs in InsightMapper: (1) Hybrid query generation: We propose a hybrid query generation method to replace the hierarchical query in MapTR, preventing inter-instance interference and preserving inner-instance information.
-(2) Inner-instance query fusion: After generating queries, we propose to fuse queries within the same instance based on inner-instance features.
-(3) Inner-instance feature aggregation: A new masked-self-attention layer is added to deformable attention decoder layers to further aggregate features of points within the same instance.
-More details of these modules are discussed in subsequent sections.